Beginner - Intermediate

 When winter arrives in November, water temperatures drop and a 4/3 is required as well as a pair of booties.
 Water temperatures will sit between 12-14°C. Air temperatures fluctuate in the wintertime from 1°- 20°C.

 Hossegor - with some very heavy beach breaks, shifting sand bars that can make for long rolling waves as well as a deep water marine trench directly in front of the Central Plage (Beach), that with the right swell can produce waves in the 30-40ft mark.
-Great to watch the boys towing in from the Hossegor beach bars.
+The best surf spots of France are in Hossegor.
+Also great to watch the boys towing in from the Hossegor beach bars.

 Basque Country – As like anywhere else there are spots for learners and those looking to improve but the Basque country really is a special place for those advanced surfers looking for some challenging waves.
 With some spots frequented by tow-in crew as they will hold up to 7m swell.
 Also home to some steep barrelling lefts.